 The Information Panel of a graph window is visible only in Validation Mode.
 It can be opened and closed with the button located at the bottom right corner of the panel.
 It contains up to six different statistics:

 The Joint Probability corresponds to the current set of observations, i.e. hard positive/negative evidence, plus soft evidence.
-Without any evidence set, the joint probability must equal 100%.
+Without any evidence set, the joint probability equals 100%.
 The joint probability is automatically updated with each modification of the monitors.

 The Log-Likelihood is the logarithm of the Joint Probability to the base 2 .
-If the Joint Probability equals 100%, the Log-Likelihood is 0.
+When the Joint Probability equals 100%, the Log-Likelihood is 0.
 Its tends towards infinity as the Joint Probability tends towards 0.
-Along with the Joint Probability, the Log-Likelihood is automatically updated with each modification of the monitors.
+Along with the Joint Probability, the Log-Likelihood is automatically updated with each new piece of evidence.

 If there is at least one node with associated values in the Bayesian network, the Information Panel displays the expected total value of all node with associated values in the network.